Batangas Tagalog

-Batangas Tagalog (also known as Batangan or Batangueño /tl/) is a dialect of the Tagalog language spoken primarily in the province of Batangas and in portions of Cavite, Quezon, Laguna and on the island of Mindoro.
+Batangas Tagalog (also known as Batangan or Batangueño Tagalog; Baybayin: ᜊᜆᜅ᜔ᜄᜐ᜔ ᜆᜎᜄᜓᜎ᜔) is a regional variety of Tagalog spoken primarily in the province of Batangas and adjoining areas of Cavite, Laguna, Quezon, and Mindoro in the Philippines.
 It is characterized by a strong accent and a vocabulary and grammar closely related to Old Tagalog.

 Grammar

 The most obvious difference is the use of the passive imperfect in place of the present progressive tense.
 In common Tagalog, this is done by inserting the infix -um- after the first syllable and repeating the first syllable.
 In the Batangan Tagalog dialect, this form is created by adding the prefix na- to the word.

-This conjugation is odd, because it would be the passive past for commonly spoken Tagalog.
-The answer to Nasaan si Pedro?
-(Where is Pedro?) is Nakain ng isda!
+This conjugation also serves as the passive past for commonly spoken Tagalog.
+The answer to "Nasaan si Pedro?"
+(Where is Pedro?) is "Nakain ng isda!"
 (He's eating a fish!).
 To those unfamiliar with this usage, the statement might mean "He was eaten by a fish!"; however, a Batangas Tagalog user can distinguish between the two apparently-identical forms by determining the stress in the words (nákain is eating and nakáin is eaten).

+Batangas Tagalog continues to maintains distinct demonstratives and locative adverbs referring to objects or locations near to speaker but not to addressee, such as irí or arí (this) and rini or dini (here).
+This distinction has been lost in most other Tagalog dialects (including the standard) where those used with objects or locations near to both speaker and addressee (i.e. itó and dito) are used in both cases.